VDW-GNNs: Vector diffusion wavelets for geometric graph neural networks: Experimental details - Ellipsoids (Section )

-In this section, we provide details on the equivariant, scattering-based GNN we used for our experiments in Section \ref{sec: experiments}.
-(Hyperparameter settings are given in Appendix \ref{app:experiment_details}.)
-For simplicity, we will assume that we are given a single vector-valued signal, i.e., $F_{\text{vector}}=1$, which is the case for all of our experiments.
+In this section, we provide details on the \modelname \:model that we used for our ellipsoids experiments in Section \ref{sec:experiments:ellipsoids}.
+A graphical illustration of this model is given in Figure \ref{fig:ellipsoid model architecture} of the main text.

-\paragraph{Scalar- and vector-track geometric scattering layers.} We first separately compute the first- and second-order scattering coefficients of each input signal, using \eqref{eqn: scalar scattering} for the scalar-valued signals and \eqref{eqn: vec scattering} for the vector-valued signal, and concatenate these to the zeroth-order scattering coefficients (where the zeroth-order coefficients are simply the untransformed signals).
-We organize the scalar-valued coefficients and vector-valued scattering coefficients into tensors \(\widetilde{\mathbf{X}}\) and \(\widetilde{\mathbf{W}}\) with dimensions $n\times F_{\text{scalar}} \times S$ and $n \times d\times S$, where $S$ is the total number of zeroth-, first-, and second-order used for each signal at each node.
+\paragraph{Scalar- and vector-track geometric scattering layers.} We first separately compute the first- and second-order scattering coefficients of each input signal, using \eqref{eqn: scalar scattering first order} and \eqref{eqn: scalar scattering second order} for the scalar-valued signals and \eqref{eqn: vec scattering first order} and \eqref{eqn: vec scattering second order} for the vector-valued signal, and concatenate these to the zeroth-order scattering coefficients (where the zeroth-order coefficients are simply the untransformed signals).
+We organize the scalar-valued coefficients and vector-valued scattering coefficients into tensors \(\widetilde{\mathbf{X}}\) and \(\widetilde{\mathbf{W}}\) with dimensions $n\times F_{\text{scalar}} \times S$ and $n \times D\times S$, where $S$ is the total number of zeroth-, first-, and second-order used for each signal at each node.
+(Note that for simplicity, we generally assume that we are given a single vector-valued signal, i.e., $F_{\text{vector}}=1$, which is the case for all of our experiments.)
 We note that in our experiments, we use the same value of $S$ for all vector- and scalar-valued features.
 However, we could readily modify our architecture to use a different number of scales for each feature.
-We illustrate our architecture in Figure \ref{fig:mainfig}.

 \paragraph{Within-track mixing layers.} Second, for each track, the scattering coefficients are passed through within-track coefficient-mixing layers.
 For the scalar track, we learn new combinations of the scattering scales using a two-layer MLP, resulting in a new tensor \(\widetilde{\mathbf{X}}' \in \mathbb{R}^{n \times F_{\text{scalar}} \times K}\) defined by